 An alternative to pumpkin pie, a double-layer pumpkin cheesecake actually tastes better when it gets a chance to chill out in the fridge for two or three days.
-When the kitchen is busy around the holidays with a lot of other dishes to prepare and ingredients to buy, Jill C likes to swap out the pumpkin puree and spices called for in the recipe with a can of pumpkin pie filling, saying it "boosts the pumpkin flavor overall" and saves a bit of prep time.
-To freeze: Prep and bake cheesecake, let cool completely, and freeze on a sheet pan.
-When it's frozen, wrap it in freezer wrap and store in the freezer for up to 4 months.
-To thaw: Leave cheesecake wrapped up and thaw overnight in the fridge.
-Garnish with whipped cream before serving.
+When the kitchen gets busy during the holidays with other dishes to prepare, Jill C. likes to swap out the pumpkin puree and spices called for in the recipe with a can of pumpkin pie filling, saying it "boosts the pumpkin flavor overall" and saves a bit of prep time.
+After baking the cheesecake, let it cool completely before freezing it on a sheet pan.
+When it's frozen, wrap it in freezer wrap and store in the freezer for up to four months.

 For the best flavor, moist and lightly spiced pumpkin bars should be kept refrigerated for a few days before serving, which makes them ideal for a make-ahead dessert.
-If you don't have a jelly roll pan, Jamie A. says the recipes also works great in a 9- by 13-inch baking pan.
-Just make sure to add a 10 minutes of bake time so the cake is cooked all the way through.
+If you don't have a jelly roll pan, Jamie A. says the recipes also work great in a 9x13-inch baking pan.
+Just make sure to add 10 minutes of bake time so the cake is cooked all the way through.
 You could freeze the bars after frosting them if you freeze them on a baking sheet until the frosting is hard, then wrap well and stick them back in the freezer.

-SCIOTA says this pie is "A++ Decadently Delicious!"
 Prepare this recipe up until the baking directions, then wrap it in three layers of plastic wrap and a layer of foil.
 Pop it into your freezer up to two weeks before the main event.
-When you're ready for dessert, preheat the oven, unwrap the pie, and bake it for an additional 20 to 40 minutes.
+When you're ready for dessert, preheat the oven, unwrap the pie, and bake it following recipe instructions, but add an additional 20 to 40 minutes because you're starting from frozen.
 It's best to use a metal pie dish, as glass dishes may shatter when they go straight from the freezer to the oven.

 Delicately spiced and full of pumpkin flavor this cake can be baked in a sheet pan (as per the directions) or in a decorative Bundt pan (with a few extra minutes baking time).
 Either way, once it's completely cool, wrap it tightly in plastic wrap and freeze it up to a month.
 When you're ready to eat, let it defrost on the counter for a few hours before slicing and serving.
 ABORSEN likes to whip up a batch of Cream Cheese Frosting II a few days before and top the cake right before grabbing a slice.